PollutionAmbient air

 • Aggravated allergy symptoms

-• Ear and throat irritation
+• Ear and throat irritationOpens in a new tab.

 • Cancers (Sarigiannis, D. et al., 2011)